aquasecurity/aqua-aws/cloudformation/aqua-ecs-ec2/README.md

 When completed, you can obtain the DNS name of the Aqua Server UI from the console output, under key name `AquaConsole`.

 # Active-Active Deployment
-For Active-Active configuration we need add the below lines or code in the exisitng aquaFargate.yaml file.
+For Active-Active configuration you need add the below lines or code in the exisitng aquaEcs.yaml file.

 Resources-->AquaConsoleTaskDefinition-->Properties-->ContainerDefinitions-->Secrets